AbelHristodor/portfolio/Readme.md

-Django - Bootstrap4 Website
+Django - Bootstrap 4.0.0 Website

 This is a simple website made using Django.
 Used Bootstrap 4 for styling as well as CSS3.

-Included working contact page for sending emails.
+Contains some web apps:
+- Blog
+- Todo

 This is just a template